An Entire Group of Whales Has Somehow Escaped Human Attention

 It’s hard to say whether remoteness from our human ambitions is sheltering beaked whales or endangering them, Bob Pitman told me.
 Nearly 50 years ago, Pitman was an avid birdwatcher who turned to studying whales because of the greater interest in their conservation. (“Mammals pay the bills,” he said.)
 The birder’s fondness for tick lists never left him, though, and he ultimately decided that he would try to see every species of cetacean alive on Earth.
 At times he has spent eight to 10 months at sea each year, not even bothering to rent a home ashore.

-Pitman, currently a marine ecologist with Oregon State University, has now probably seen more species of beaked whale than anyone in human history.
+Pitman, currently a marine ecologist with Oregon State University, has now probably seen more species of beaked whale than anyone else in human history.
 In 1994, for example, he once saw Hubbs’ beaked whales four times in a single day; they are the only confirmed sightings on record of the species at sea.
 Another time, on one of dozens of trips he has made to Antarctica, he glimpsed a small group of Shepherd’s beaked whales—a species that was first observed alive in the wild from a helicopter in 1985, near the aptly named Inaccessible Island in the South Atlantic.
 For that species, Pitman’s sighting is one of what remains a very short roster.

 Today, he has eight species of cetacean left to go to complete his tick list.
 One is an endangered dolphin that lives in the Indus River; he needs to book a trip to Pakistan to see it.
 The other seven are all beaked whales.
-Pitman only knows a somewhat dependable place to find one of them: Berardius minimus, the relative of the Baird’s beaked whale that was finally recognized as a separate species in 2019, is seen a few times a year by whale watchers off northern Japan.
+Pitman knows of only a somewhat dependable place to find one of them: Berardius minimus, the relative of the Baird’s beaked whale that was finally recognized as a separate species in 2019, is seen a few times a year by whale watchers off northern Japan.
 After that come the ginkgo-toothed beaked whale, Perrin’s beaked whale, Deraniyagala’s beaked whale, Andrews’ beaked whale, Hector’s beaked whale, and the spade-toothed beaked whale.
 “I don’t think any of them have been identified alive in the wild,” Pitman said.
 “You just got to go out in the middle of nowhere and look for them.”

 Pitman had hoped to join the fateful trip that spotted the “unicorn” whale off Baja last November, but COVID-19 restrictions made it too difficult.
 When the next expedition is mounted—likely later this year—he plans to be on it.
 It could potentially save him having to add yet another unseen beaked whale to his list.
 “They keep moving the goalposts,” Pitman said.